DependableSystemsLab/PCMeetingDashboard/README.md

 # Program Committee Meeting Dashboard

-This web-app is used during a Program Committee meeting to keep track of papers being reviewed, and it is meant to be displayed on a screen using a projector.
-This app should be used exclusively by the PC chair, as the app will contain confidential information.
+This web-app is used during a Program Committee meeting to keep track of papers being reviewed, and **it is meant to be displayed on a screen using a projector**.
+This app **should be used exclusively by the PC chair**, as the app will **contain confidential information**.

 It provides the following features: